Creed: Rise to Glory

 Creed: Rise to Glory is a virtual reality boxing video game.
 It was released in 2018, by Survios.
 The game is based on the Rocky franchise.
 The game is compatible with both HTC Vive and Oculus Rift for Microsoft Windows, the Oculus Quest and with the PlayStation VR for PlayStation 4.
-An updated version titled Creed: Rise to Glory – Championship Edition was released on April 4, 2023 for all platforms.
+An updated version titled Creed: Rise to Glory – Championship Edition was released on April 4, 2023, for all platforms, including PlayStation VR2 on the PlayStation 5.